You Earned a Ticket!

 hero image

-Teachers get extra pay for higher degrees
+Teachers get extra pay for extra college credits

-This salary bump can be a very big deal, which is why so many teachers pursue it.
-A national review of teacher contracts showed that this incentive was very common: "88 percent of large districts (including the 100 largest districts in the country and the largest in each state) offer additional pay to teachers who hold master's degrees."
+"88 percent of large districts (including the 100 largest districts in the country and the largest in each state) offer additional pay to teachers who hold master's degrees."

 Do students benefit from additional teacher education?

-The short answer is no. Unfortunately, there is scant evidence that earning postgraduate credits or a master's degree makes teachers better at their job.
-The National Center for Teaching Quality expressed its conclusion bluntly in a summary of research: "The evidence is conclusive that master’s degrees do not make teachers more effective.
+"The evidence is conclusive that master’s degrees do not make teachers more effective.
 In fact, the evidence strongly suggests that rewarding teachers for these degrees is an inefficient use of limited public resources."

 Standards for Teachers